comet-licsar/licsar_proc/docs/index.rst

 Reunwrapping existing interferograms
 ^^^^^^^^^^^^^^^^^^^^^^^
 Standard LiCSAR products use general parameters for unwrapping.
 Here we document the python tool ``lics_unwrap.py`` that performs `published procedures <https://ieeexplore.ieee.org/document/9884337>`_ .
-We will soon augment it to allow processing directly from command line as part of LiCSBAS, for now you may check the :ref:`API documentation<apidoc_unwrap>`.
+This approach is implemented in LiCSBAS as LiCSBAS02to05_unwrap.py and details available at :ref:`API documentation<apidoc_unwrap>`.

-But to show an example here, this is how we could use range offsets to support unwrapping (in dev, but functional):
+To show an example, this is how we could use range offsets [px] to support unwrapping:
 ::
    from lics_unwrap import *
    ifgdir = '/gws/nopw/j04/nceo_geohazards_vol1/public/LiCSAR_products/21/021D_05266_252525/interferograms/20230129_20230210'